jpakkane/psplit/readme.md

   much any data store without the need to copy data or write converters

-- return types can be either `std::string_view`s for performance or `std::string`s if you need a copy of the input data

 ## Missing features

 - This should really be implemented via coroutines

+- return types should be either `std::string_view`s for performance or `std::string`s if a copy of the input data is needed

 - Split by substring

 - Split by group of chars (e.g. whitespace)

-- Not hardened against bad input
+- Not hardened against file system shenanigans

 - API is neither complete nor stable, do not depend on it being stable